Istanbul Pride: Political impact

 They call upon the Turkish authorities to guarantee fundamental rights and civil liberties to all LGBT people.

 In 2019, several opposition held municipalities have shown support to the LGBTI community on social media.
-Mersin, Edirne, Tarsus, Eskişehir, Izmir, Bodrum.
+Mersin, Edirne, Tarsus, Eskişehir, İzmir, Bodrum.
 Istanbul's local governments such as Ataşehir, Beşiktaş, Şişli, Kadıköy, Maltepe, Kartal also showed their sympathy.

-In 2019, shortly after the 2019 Turkish local elections opposition politician and Mayor of Istanbul Ekrem İmamoğlu stated that the ban can't be unruled as the right to give permission to demonstrations lies with the governorship and the governors of Turkish provinces are not elected but directly appointed by the presidency.
+In 2019, shortly after the 2019 Turkish local elections opposition politician and Mayor of Istanbul Ekrem İmamoğlu stated that the ban cannot be reversed as the right to give permission to demonstrations lies with the governorship and the governors of Turkish provinces are not elected but directly appointed by the presidency.